0xfiending/abi-converter-cli-rs/README.md

 ## Features

-- Read in a contract's ABI in .sol or .json formats.
+- Read in a solidity file or a contract's ABI in .json.
   - Supported outputs -> json, json-mini, ethers
   - The converted ABI is written to a directory and to console.
 - Fetch a contract's ABI from Etherscan.